Git-User76/Telegram-Notifier/README.md

 ### Integrating with Existing Systemd Services

-Add notification triggers to any systemd service by including `OnFailure=` for failures and `ExecStartPost=` for successes.
+Add Telegram notification triggers to any systemd service by including `OnFailure=` for failures and `ExecStartPost=` for successes.

 <br>